Sex addiction and divorce

+We work with clients who are impacted, directly and indirectly, by addiction, whatever the type of addiction, for example alcohol and substance abuse, gambling or sex and love addiction.
 The team has forged strong relationships with the therapeutic community in many fields, both in the UK and abroad, with the objective of working together with our clients to provide knowledgeable and well-rounded advice and support.

 We actively encourage our clients to engage with their own therapeutic support throughout the separation process.
 This can lessen the damage that can be caused by what is often a high conflict court process, but also can encourage personal and emotional healing and avoid an identical future path.

 We work with addicts and their spouses, families and support teams.
-We recognise the pressure that divorce places on a chronic relapsing condition and the responsibility we have as lawyers to avoid damaging long fought battles whilst at the same time implementing change.
+We recognise the pressure that divorce places on a chronic relapsing condition and the responsibility we have as lawyers to avoid damaging, long fought battles whilst at the same time implementing change.

 Family courts will treat addiction as an illness and will not apportion blame.
 The courts will understand that there are generally financial consequences of addiction and often adopt an “in sickness and in health” approach that will not punish the addict’s spouse.